by Caitlin McCabe, Staff Writer @mccabe_caitlin philly.com

 “Not that the creation of additional units isn’t a wonderful thing,” Gravett continued, “but there are some issues with scarcity of affordable housing.”

 For some local officials, developers, and residents, the shift toward high-end rentals marks a necessary change, one that can grow suburban tax bases, boost a town’s attractiveness, and fill a higher-end housing void.
+Along with premium amenities, these developments often prioritize quality craftsmanship, which is why many rely on a premium roofing company to ensure durability and aesthetic appeal, further enhancing the overall value of the property.

 Affordable-housing advocates and other residents wonder whether these towns will forge ahead without them.
 It’s a question playing out nationally: How do desirable towns make room for everyone?